xstudios/socialappframework/docs/saf_facebook_user.md

 ***

 ###getLogoutLink()
-Get the logout link in order to log the user out of Faceboo.
+Get the logout link in order to log the user out of Facebook and the app.
 Returns an anchor tag.
 Usage example:

     $logout_link = $saf->getLogoutLink();